cardano-foundation/CIPs/CIP-DappConnector/CIP-dapp-connector.md

 Returns an address owned by the wallet that should be used as a change address to return leftover assets during transaction creation back to the connected wallet.
 This can be used as a generic receive address as well.

-### api.signTx(tx: cbor\<transaction_body>, metadata: cbor\<auxiliary_data> = undefined): Promise\<cbor\<transaction>>
+### api.signTx(tx: cbor\<transaction>, partialSign: bool = false): Promise\<cbor\<transaction_witness_set>>

 Errors: `APIError`, `TxSignError`

-Requests that a user sign the supplied transaction body.
+Requests that a user sign the unsigned portions of the supplied transaction.
 The wallet should ask the user for permission, and if given, try to sign the supplied body and return a signed transaction.
-If the wallet could not sign the transaction, `TxSignError` shall be returned with the `ProofGeneration` code.
-Likewise if the user declined it shall return the `UserDeclined` code.
+If `partialSign` is true, the wallet only tries to sign what it can.
+If `partialSign` is false and the wallet could not sign the entire transaction, `TxSignError` shall be returned with the `ProofGeneration` code.
+Likewise if the user declined in either case it shall return the `UserDeclined` code.
+Only the portions of the witness set that were signed as a result of this call are returned to encourage dApps to verify the contents returned by this endpoint while building the final transaction.

-### api.signTxInput(tx: cbor\<transaction_body>, index: number): Promise\<cbor\<transaction_witness_set>>

-Errors: `APIError`, `TxSignError`

-Provides lower-level ability for signing that produces the witnesses for just a single input in a transaction.
-This exists in case dApps need to construct a transaction to satisfy certain properties and the user might only own some of the inputs.
-The wallet should ask user permission for signing similar to `api.signTxInput()` and errors are handled in the same way.

 ### api.signData(addr: cbor\<address>, sigStructure: cbor\<Sig_structure>): Promise\<Bytes>